Intersection Observer Patterns

 document.querySelectorAll('img[data-src]').forEach(img => imgObserver.observe(img));

-With rootMargin: '200px', the browser starts loading the image before it actually enters the viewport, so by the time the user scrolls to it, it is often already loaded.
+With rootMargin: '200px', the browser starts loading the image before it enters the viewport.
+By the time the user scrolls to it, the image is often already loaded.
+But this JavaScript-only approach leaves a gap when scripts are disabled or slow.
+The noscript fallback below plugs that hole with a plain <img> tag that works without any JS.

 The noscript Fallback